swiftlang/swift-evolution/visions/swift-testing.md

 that should be included.

-Beyond the values of evaluated expressions, there are other pieces of information that may be useful to capture and include in expectation APIs:
+Beyond the values of evaluated expressions, there are other pieces of information that may be useful to capture and include in expectations:

 * The **source code location** of the expectation, typically using the format `#file:#line:#column`.
 This helps test authors jump quickly to the line of